-The Burren in County Clare is unique landscape of huge pavements of limestone called
+The Burren in County Clare is a unique landscape of vast limestone pavements known as clints,

 Poulnabrone Dolmen